benjajaja/ratatui-image/README.md

 Blackbox  | `Sixel`  | ❔    | ❔     | Untested.

 Here, "Fixed" means the `Image` widget, and "Resize" is the `StatefulWidget`.

+A basic screenshot test is run with xterm on Xvfb in the CI (or `cargo make screenshot-xvfb && cargo make screenshot-diff`).

 Halfblocks should work in all terminals.